Thermal Management in High-Density PCB Assembly: LCSC’s Expert Tips for Optimization

 Component Floating

-Excessive solder paste can lift the chip off the PCB, misaligning surrounding pads and causing weak joints.
+• Excessive solder paste can lift the chip off the PCB, affecting quality of the surrounding pads.

 Excessive Solder Paste on QFN Exposed Pad Causing Component Floating